$schemamarkup = get_post_meta(get_the_ID(), 'schemamarkup', true); if(!empty($schemamarkup)) { echo $schemamarkup; }

 Linux Mint Setting Permissions on File System

-The Tutorial shows you Step-by-step How to Set or Change the File/Directory Permissions on Linux Mint 17 Qiana Mate/Cinnamon/KDE/Xfce Desktops.
+This tutorial will guide you step-by-step on How to Set or Change the File/Directory Permissions on Linux Mint 17 Qiana Mate/Cinnamon/KDE/Xfce Desktops.

 To Follow the Tutorial you will Need to have a Little Practice to Work on the Mint Linux Console Terminal Command Line.